Selected Course Descriptions

 Index of Folklore-Related Courses by Department

-The following list presents courses that may be of interest to students in the Folklore Program.
+The following list presents courses that may be of interest to students in the Folklore and Public Culture Program.
 Students are encouraged to explore additional folklore-related courses at the University of Oregon in these and other departments.

 Native North Americans (ANTH 320)